-When building payment or order APIs, you can’t avoid the trouble of “the user double-clicked and two identical orders went through” or “a network retry caused a double charge.”
-The classic approach to preventing this is the Idempotency-Key header pattern, familiar from services like Stripe.
+When building payment or order APIs, you can’t avoid issues like “the user double-clicked and the same order was placed twice” or “double billing happened due to a network retry.”
+The classic approach to prevent this is the Idempotency-Key header pattern, familiar from services like Stripe.

-In this article, we’ll explain how to implement a Filter in Spring Boot that handles Idempotency-Key, combined with Redis, including handling of concurrent requests and TTL design.
+In this article, I’ll explain how to implement a Filter that handles Idempotency-Key in Spring Boot combined with Redis, including concurrent request handling and TTL design.

 Why REST APIs Need Idempotency

-Duplicate execution happens more often than you’d think.
-Users mash the submit button, mobile connections drop momentarily and clients auto-retry, load balancers resend after a timeout — the causes vary.
+Double execution happens more frequently than you might think.
+Users mash the submit button, mobile connections drop momentarily and clients automatically retry, load balancers retry after timeouts—the causes vary.

-GET/PUT/DELETE are idempotent by specification, so they’re not an issue.
-The problem is POST.
-For operations with side effects — payments, orders, money transfers, email sending — duplicate execution leads directly to financial and operational damage.
+GET/PUT/DELETE are inherently idempotent by specification, so they’re not a problem.
+The trouble is with POST.
+For operations with side effects like payments, orders, transfers, and email sending, double execution directly leads to financial and operational damage.

-Sometimes a unique constraint on the DB side is enough, but for operations whose side effects extend outside the DB, such as external API calls or email sending, you have to catch them at the HTTP layer.
+A unique constraint on the DB side might suffice in some cases, but for operations with side effects outside the DB, such as external API calls or email sending, you have to catch them at the HTTP layer.

 How the Idempotency-Key Header Pattern Works

 The mechanism is simple.
-The client attaches a unique key (such as a UUID) to each request via the Idempotency-Key header, and the server stores the result of the first processing (status + body) associated with that key.
-If a retry comes in with the same key, the stored response is returned as-is.
+The client attaches a unique key (such as a UUID) to each request in the Idempotency-Key header, and the server stores the result of the initial processing (status + body) associated with the key.
+When a retry comes in with the same key, the saved response is returned as-is.

-This pattern is being standardized in the IETF Idempotency-Key HTTP Header Field draft (draft-ietf-httpapi-idempotency-key-header-06, 2024), and Stripe has used it for years.
+This scheme is being standardized in the IETF’s Idempotency-Key HTTP Header Field draft (draft-ietf-httpapi-idempotency-key-header-06, 2024), and Stripe has been using it for years.

 Overall Architecture

-In a Spring Boot application, sandwiching the request and response with a Filter is the easiest approach.
-Since you need to store the response body, the combination of OncePerRequestFilter + ContentCachingResponseWrapper is more straightforward than using an Interceptor.
-For the difference between Filters and Interceptors, see Spring Boot Filter vs Interceptor: Differences and Usage.
+In Spring Boot applications, intercepting requests and responses with a Filter is the easiest to handle.
+Since you need to save the response body, the combination of OncePerRequestFilter + ContentCachingResponseWrapper is more natural than an Interceptor.
+For the difference between Filter and Interceptor, see Differences and Use Cases of Spring Boot’s Filter and Interceptor.

-We’ll use Redis as the store.
-The deciding factors are: TTL works automatically, it provides a consistent store in a distributed environment, and setIfAbsent makes exclusive control easy.
+For the store, we use Redis.
+The three deciding factors are: TTL works automatically, it becomes a consistent store in a distributed environment, and setIfAbsent makes exclusive control easy.

 Project Setup